THU-DSP-LAB/llvm-project/README.md

 * isa-simulator(spike) : git clone https://github.com/THU-DSP-LAB/ventus-gpgpu-isa-simulator.git
 * driver : git clone https://github.com/yangzexia/ventus-driver.git

-> ATTENTION: Remember to check branch for every repository, cause the project are under development, if you get any build errors, feel free to give a issue or just contact authors
+> ATTENTION: Remember to check branch for every repository, cause the project are under development, if you get any build errors, feel free to give an issue or just contact authors

 ### 2: Build all the programs